Wholesale & MVNO

 By focusing on specific value propositions for niche customer segments, MVNOs bring additional groups into the subscriber base of the host operator network.
 This is achieved without diluting the focus and brand image of the host – in effect the MVNO acts as a “sub-brand” for the operator and helps to bring mobile services to diverse populations.

 MVNO service offerings have shifted from voice and text into data.
 MVNOs with a parent company in another industry have also built innovative propositions using vertical integration with the their parent companies’ other goods and services.
 For example. industries like gaming or enterprise cloud services are ripe for this strategic play.
 We can find another example in the consumer space, where convergence of fixed, mobile and content services help to improve stickiness and reduce churn.
-Cable companies are expanding into mobile through MVNOs to quickly and cheaply enter the market than they would be able to building a network by themselves.
+Cable companies are expanding into mobile through MVNOs to enter the market faster and more cheaply than they would be able to building a network themselves.

 The move into industrial digital transformation will see industry specific MVNOs targeting IoT and global connectivity.
 This will spark growth in the out-of-the-box model for connectivity, bundling together devices and other services.

 New technology enablers, such as cloud-based infrastructure, are allowing MVNOs to launch and operate their own mobile networks more easily and cost-effectively.
-This is enabling MVNOs to offer new and innovative services to customers, such as tailored plans and specialized customer service.
-Additionally, 5Gs increased capacity and faster speed can support new data intense services and applications,.
+This is enabling MVNOs to offer new and innovative services to customers, such as tailored plans and specialised customer service.
+Additionally, 5Gs increased capacity and faster speed can support new data intense services and applications.
+Some technology enablers include:

-- e-SIMs enable out-of-the-box connectivity and provide improved ease of use, especially for IoT devices MVNOs focussed on IoT delivery.
+e-SIMs enable out-of-the-box connectivity and provide improved ease of use, especially for IoT devices MVNOs focused on IoT delivery

-- Edge computing means that MVNOs can use their own or their host networks distributed computing power.
-This allows data processing to take place closer to where it is collected, improving latency by reducing the distance data travels from device to data centers or cloud.
+Edge computing means that MVNOs can use either their own or their host networks distributed computing power.
+This allows data processing to take place closer to where it is collected, reducing distance travelled from device to data centre or cloud, improving latency.

 Get In touch